Court-Ordered Evaluations In Family Law Proceedings in Illinois

 A judge can order an evaluation, or a parent can file a motion asking for one.
 The evaluator is usually some type of psychiatrist or therapist experienced in dealing with these issues.
 The evaluator will likely conduct several interviews with the children and each parent, along with observing each parent’s interaction with the children.

-Even if you are going through an acrimonious, contested divorce,
+Even if you are going through an acrimonious, contested divorce in Illinois,

 it is important to resist the urge to bad mouth your ex-spouse to the evaluator.

 Instead, be honest about each parent’s strengths and weaknesses.

 Our Chicago divorce attorneys will take the time to fully prepare you for an evaluation, including any questions you can expect to hear.
 We understand that this is stressful time, and we will take every step to protect your parental rights and relationships with your children.

 Contact Boyle Feinberg Sharma (BFS), Today